chinamike65/hugo-tuolesi/content/book3/book3en.md

 290

-Once, Gombawa invited a statue of Manjushri, took it to Venerable Atisha, and asked Venerable: "Is this statue well made?
-If it is not bad, you can invite it back."
+Once, Gombawa made a statue of Manjushri, and took it to Venerable Atisha, and asked Atisha: "Is this statue well made?
+If it is not bad, you can give it back."
 Venerable replied. : "There is nothing wrong with the statue of the Supreme Manjusri, but the workmanship of this statue is average."
 After that, he raised the statue of Manjushri respectfully on his head.

 We should also respect Buddha statues like Venerable Atisha did.
 If we don’t respect Buddha statues and comment on Buddha statues and pagodas casually, there will be great sins and heavy retribution.

 (2) Respecting the Dharma, accepting and upholding the four verses of the Dharma, that is, more than one stanza, should stay away from and cut off all behaviors that are disrespectful to the Dharma.

-For example, mortgage and sell the scrolls; put the scrolls on the ground, on the seat, under the armpits, place them in dusty or easy-to-drop places, or put them together with shoes and socks, and cross the scrolls, etc.
+For example, buying and selling the scrolls; put the scrolls on the ground, on the seat, under the armpits, place them in dusty or easy-to-drop places, or put them together with shoes and socks, or step over the scrolls, etc.

-In Buddhist scriptures and dharma books, apart from the Hada for offering offerings, nothing else can be placed, not even Buddha statues.
+In Buddhist scriptures and dharma books, apart from the Hada for offering offerings, nothing else can be placed on top of them, not even Buddha statues.

 Because when the Buddha was alive, the Buddha also respected the Dharma and made offerings to the Dharma.
 In monasteries or Buddhist halls, Buddhist scriptures were placed on the Buddha statues to show respect for the Dharma.